-Both beta and gamma rays are suitable for sterilization.
-The main difference between them lies in their depths of material penetration and their dose rates:
+Both beta as well as gamma rays are suitable for sterilization.
+The main difference between them lies in their penetration capabilities for materials and the dose rates.

-The energy-rich beta or gamma rays destroy the DNA of the microorganisms, thus inactivating them.
-Radiation sterilization is thus the only process that enables products, including their packaging, to be sterilized without any appreciable increase in temperature – and without the use of chemicals, which always involves the problem of residues.
-Even the contaminated inner surfaces of closed packages, or components with complex geometrical shapes, are safely and reliably sterilized by high-energy radiation.
+The energy-rich beta or gamma rays destroy the DNA of microorganisms and thus render them harmless.
+Therefore, radiation sterlization is the only process that enables products to be sterilized in their packages without any significant increase in temperature and without the use of chemicals, which always involves the risk of residues.
+Even the inner surfaces of closed packages or components with complex geometrical shapes are safely and reliably sterilized by high-energy radiation.
 These benefits make radiation sterilization a simple, effective and environmentally friendly alternative to other methods.

 Beta rays are characterised by their ability to irradiate individual packages within a few seconds.
 In this way, under optimal conditions a complete truckload can be sterilized within a few hours.
 Your advantage: Products can be processed promptly, without storage and related costs.
 The limited penetration capability makes it necessary that products in their cartons from the transport pallets have to be packaged, processed and restocked.
 At our location in Saal, a fully automatic plant handles large quantities of goods within a very short time.